 This photograph, too, comes in the middle of unrelated material.
 It is presumably the side of a railroad car.
 The text recounts an episode that is pertinent to the book, and I think a reader will assume that it will come in later in the novel—but it doesn’t.
 The oddity of this only becomes apparent when a reader looks back through the book after finishing it.

 In this case the image is attached to the text.
 The narrative at this point is about a hospital, so the image is plausibly something the narrator might see.
 The text fragments are very close to sentences in the book (compare pp. 67, 104).
 The text to the left of the image reads “Hospital: no smoking.”
 (Thanks to Sylvia Liang for this.)
 A reader encountering this might therefore begin to wonder if she missed some tighter connections between the first two images and their accompanying narrative.

 Here the accompanying text takes up a theme that is being developed in the narrative, about the shame of being seen and the pleasure of seeing.
 It is close, for example, to some thoughts on p.
 86:

 When one cannot avoid being seen it is common sense to demand compensation.
 As a matter of fact, in the theater or in the cinema usually those who look pay money and those who are looked at receive it.

 In addition there is an entire story late in the novel that rehearses this theme (pp. 149-58).

 Here the thought about small things is echoed several places in the text, for example on p.
 42:

 The various details of the scenery become homogeneous, have equal significance.
-Cigarette butts… [ellipses in the original] the stick secretion in a dog’s eyes… the windows in a two-story house with the curtains waving…
+Cigarette butts… the sticky secretion in a dog’s eyes… the windows in a two-story house with the curtains waving…

 The theme of large and small also fits the image: large thing, a house, seen in a small thing, a mirror—but the theme doesn’t have anything to do with the narrative at this point, which has to do, again, with women’s legs.